woodrush/lambdalisp/README.md

 cat lambdalisp.ulamb.bin [filepath] - | ./bin/clamb # Run a LambdaLisp script, then enter the REPL
 ```

-Running LambdaLisp on Lazy K:
+Running LambdaLisp on the Lazy K interpreter `lazyk`:
 ```sh
 ./bin/lazyk lambdalisp.lazy -u                    # Run the LambdaLisp REPL.
 The -u option is required for interactive programs cat [filepath] | ./bin/lazyk lambdalisp.lazy -u   # Run a LambdaLisp script and exit cat [filepath] - | ./bin/lazyk lambdalisp.lazy -u # Run a LambdaLisp script, then enter the REPL
 ```

+Running `cat -` connects the standard input after the specified input files,
+allowing the user to interact with the interpreter through the terminal after reading a file.